The Layoff Guide

 Am I Eligible for Unemployment in Michigan?

-You must have earned at least $3,667 in your base period.
+You must have earned at least $5,328 in your highest quarter with total base period wages of at least 1.5 times your highest quarter.

-To qualify for unemployment benefits in Michigan, you must meet these requirements:
+To qualify for unemployment benefits in Michigan, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit Michigan.gov to file online through MiWAM